manassaloi/manassaloi.github.io/_posts/2020-03-23-running-product-team.markdown

 - HOW
 - WHEN

 I plan to create templates and best practices for the following over the next 3 months.
-If I think there are better resources out there for the same, I will link them instead of creating a new document
+If I think there are better resources out there for the same, I will link them instead of creating a new document.

+**Note:** I am indebted to my last two companies: Directi and Gojek, where I learned most of these.
+Most of these are iterations of documents/mails me as well as other PMs used.
+Remember, everything is a remix.

 - **Vision and Strategy for the company** (Long term) (Why)
   - [Company vision](https://manassaloi.com/2020/05/10/vision-mission.html)